 The more flexible sole and moccasin-like feel of the Maine hunting shoe may be great for you, but the stiffer, less flexible bean boots may also be great if you prefer a bit more support and structure to your footwear.

-For the 8- and 10-inch bean boots, the site notes that the boots have “[a] uniquely shaped foot form [that] offers comfort and stability, and a steel shank adds support.”
+For the 8- and 10-inch bean boots, the site notes that the boots have “uniquely shaped foot form [that] offers comfort and stability, and a steel shank adds support.”

 These three boots from L. L. Bean are made by a company well-known for its commitment to quality.
 No matter which boot you choose, you’re going to come away with a product that will last a long time.

-If you’re not happy, you can approach the company in confidence that any problem will be resolve.
+If you’re not happy, you can approach the company in confidence that any problem will be resolved.

 All that said, there are some important differences in the boots that you should consider before you buy.
 The biggest differences are in your preferences about the type of leather you get on the uppers and in the type of sole on the boot.